 “I have lived in Laikipia my entire life and I have seen people sleep hungry.
 That is why I decided that even if I am not the governor, I will be at the forefront in educating people on modern ways of farming,” he said.

 Irungu was once a civil servant in the Ministry of Agriculture.
 From his previous docket, he gained a wealth of knowledge in agriculture which he is sharing with the locals.

 “I have noticed that most farmers practise traditional farming which comes with wastages and low production levels.
 I am teaching the locals simple technologies like using drip irrigation to minimise water wastages,” he said.

 With his crop farm well established, his focus is now on boosting his dairy enterprise.

 When The Smart Harvest and Technology visited the farm, he was busy putting up a structure that will accommodate 100 dairy cows.

-His six dairy cows produce 200 litres of milk per a day.
+His six dairy cows produce 200 litres of milk per day.
 “The dairy sector is one of the businesses that has not been exploited and I want to lead by example.
-In the next few months, I plan to buy 100 dairy cows which I will also use to train people on best practise,” he said.
+In the next few months, I plan to buy 100 dairy cows which I will also use to train people on best practice,” he said.